Golf Tutorials

 2. Since pressure on the lower half of the ball is then significantly lower, the pressure differential between top and bottom creates lift (think airplane wing).
 This forces the ball up.

-3. Without the thin turbulent boundary layer from dimples, there would be too little friction holding air around your ball creating no effective way for the spin to work it’s lift properly.
+3. Without the thin turbulent boundary layer from dimples, there would be too little friction holding air around your ball, creating no effective way for the spin to work its lift properly.

 From Smooth Accident to Engineered Perfection: A Brief History